Tawa Bhaji Recipe (Tawa Fry Vegetables)

-Today morning I got up early and while “He” and Momo were asleep I had ample time in hand for myself so I decide to visit nearby vegetable flea market, luckily the fresh stock of fruits and vegetables just arrived there, those fresh greens, vegetables and fruits lured and tempted the cook inside me and I ended up overstocking my pantry despite knowing vegetables will perish if not consumed soon.
+Today morning I got up early and while “he” and Momo were asleep I had ample time in hand for myself so I decide to visit the nearby vegetable flea market.
+Luckily the fresh stock of fruits and vegetables just arrived there, those fresh greens, vegetables, and fruits lured and tempted the cook inside me and I ended up overstocking my pantry despite knowing vegetables will perish if not consumed soon.
 By the time I reached home it was time to decide today’s menu and after having one look at my bag full of vegetables I knew what is going to be the lunch menu.
-Immediately, I rushed to the pantry to check if some Tawa Masala is in stock.
+Immediately, I rushed to the pantry to check if some tawa masala is in stock.
 I usually make it in advance and store it for such kitchen emergencies, yes I had enough for today but made a note in my diary to grind another batch for storing.

 Tawa Bhaji is a staple in North India at every wedding, there is one stall dedicated to Tawa Fry Vegetables.
 The Tawa Bhajji is nothing but mix vegetables pan-fried in spicy Indian masala either stuffed or simply coated in masala.
 I too have relished it so many times at the weddings but all the bhajis in that Tawa taste exactly the same.
 May be due to time and quantity constraint it is difficult for caterers to give different taste profile to each vegetable but I quite liked the concept behind.
 So today I decided to recreate the same tawa platter in my kitchen but with individual taste profile for each vegetable.